 In modeling TIPS and starting from market real yields, we quickly recognize a divergence between implied breakeven inflation rates (nominal yields - real yields) and our own forecast of inflation.
-We thus model a convergence of these two by assuming market real yields revert to our expectation of real yields, one decade in the future, using the 3%-a-month rule described earlier.
-In this way we maintain a linkage between market expectations of inflation and real yields and our own expectations of inflation and real yields.
+We thus model a convergence of these two by assuming current market break even inflation reverts to our expectation of long-term inflation, one decade in the future, using the 3%-a-month rule described earlier.
+This means average BEI over the next 10-years can be approximated as: